valeriangalliat/blog/2021/06/you-re-probably-doing-anchor-links-wrong.md

-Since I realized that no single default would make everybody happy, and it's not essential to have one for this option anyway, I decided to modify the API to require explicit configuration of the permalink *behaviour* if it is going to be enabled.
+Since I realized that no single default would make everybody happy, and it's not essential to have one for this option anyway, I decided to modify the API to require explicit configuration of the permalink *behavior* if it is going to be enabled.

 This makes sure that the user reads about the existing options and their tradeoffs, so they explicitly chose the one that makes the most sense to